-“These are my closeted clothes,” sighs Ezra Furman, at London’s The Forum, stuffing a maroon turtleneck and black into a bag for tomorrow’s onward travels.
+“These are my closeted clothes,” sighs Ezra Furman, at London’s The Forum, stuffing a maroon turtleneck and black trousers into a bag for tomorrow’s travels.
 I’m pretty sure I’ve spotted those trousers before, when Ezra was presenting in a more masculine form.

 “You need a dresser,” I tell Ezra.